Estimate Time5 min

 Despite those frequent declines, the market’s average calendar-year return over the same period has been 13.3%.

-It’s impossible to say how long it may take for stocks to recover their previous highs and for volatility to subside, due to the complexity of the economic factors at work and the inherent unpredictability of future events.
+It's impossible to know when the next correction may occur.
+Similarly, once the market is in one, it's impossible to say how long it may take for stocks to recover their previous highs and for volatility to subside.
+The market is always driven by complex economic factors, and future events are inherently unpredictable.

 But historically, the market has typically recovered quickly from corrections.
 The chart below shows the largest drop from a market high in each year (red dots).
 You can see that it’s not uncommon to experience significant market declines.
 But the market still has often recovered and produced positive results in most years (shown as the green bars).

-“Since 1980, the S&P 500 index has experienced a decline of about −14% on average in any given calendar year,” says Malwal.
+“Since 1980, the S&P 500 Index has experienced a decline of about −14% on average in any given calendar year,” says Naveen Malwal, institutional portfolio manager with Strategic Advisers, LLC, the investment manager for many of Fidelity’s managed accounts.
 “Yet stocks have normally recovered and finished with average gains of about 13% in any given calendar year, including dividends.
 So a market decline of −10% or −15% isn’t unusual, nor necessarily a sign that stocks will continue to decline.
 Market volatility can feel unsettling, but it is normal.”

-Some investors may nevertheless be worried that “this time is different.”
+Anytime the market enters a pullback, some investors start to worry that “this time is different.”
 In the midst of uncertainty, it’s natural to fear the worst.
 Yet investors should remember that historically the US economy and stock market have again and again surmounted steep obstacles—including pandemics, recessions, market bubbles, and even a depression—and eventually gone on to thrive.

 Past performance is no guarantee of future results.
 Source: FMRCo, Bloomberg, Haver Analytics, FactSet.
-Data as of July 31, 2024.
-The S&P 500® Index is a market capitalization–weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation.
+Data as of July 31, 2025.
+The S&P 500 Index is a market capitalization–weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation.
 S&P and S&P 500 are registered service marks of Standard & Poor's Financial Services LLC.
-The CBOE Dow Jones Volatility Index is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
 You cannot invest directly in an index.

 “It may also help to remember that markets can react to news headlines and emotions in the short term,” says Malwal.
-“But over the long run, stocks have usually risen if corporate profits are growing.
-Corporate profits rose about 14% during the fourth quarter of last year and are expected to experience double-digit growth in 2025, based on analysts’ estimates.”
+“But over the long run, stocks have usually risen if corporate profits are growing.”

 What it means for investors